-Managing stress and anxiety caused by coronavirus
+Managing stress and anxiety caused by Coronavirus

 Therapy Focus Psychologists, Maria McCarthy and Zoe Hayward, share their advice for managing stress and anxiety during the coronavirus (COVID-19) outbreak.

-It is understandable that most of us will be feeling stressed and anxious in these strange and uncertain times.
+Understandably, many of us will be feeling stressed and anxious in these strange and uncertain times.
 It is easy to think and possibly worry about the future, but we need to take things one day at a time.

 Remember that anxiety is normal.

-Not only is anxiety normal, it can actually be helpful in some cases.
+Not only is anxiety normal, but it can also actually be helpful in some cases.
 Those who are worried about coronavirus may be more likely to engage healthy behaviours to keep the virus at bay, such as frequent hand washing and social distancing.

 Anxiety tricks us into thinking about worst-case scenarios in vivid and frightening detail.
 Equip yourself with the facts about coronavirus from trusted sources such as Australian government websites and the World Health Organisation.
 You can view a list of helpful links from reliable sources we have compiled here.